shenxianpeng/blog/source/daily/index.md

 > Starting August 7, 2020, I would like to start recording some daily chores in English.

 ---
+## 08/30/2021 - Bless my wife and me

+Hopes our dream could come true this time.
+Bless us ❤️

 ## 06/26/2021 - mentee and mentor program

 Since this month(June), I begin to have a mentor :) (WIP)